maxking/docker-mailman/README.md

 settings][15].

-To configure the mailman-core container to send emails, see the Setting you MTA section below.
+To configure the mailman-core container to send emails, see the Setting your MTA section below.

 Running